-Intercollegiate Women’s Studies of the Claremont Colleges is an interdisciplinary program emphasizing feminist scholarship, which is based on the premise that gender is significant in social, cultural and scientific study.
+Intercollegiate Feminist Center for Teaching, Research and Engagement is an interdisciplinary program emphasizing feminist scholarship, which is based on the premise that gender is significant in social, cultural and scientific study.
 It addresses the culturally and historically specific production of sexual difference, on the wide-ranging impact of feminist research, both inside the academy and in the larger society, and on the intersections of gender with other social categories such as race, class, ethnicity, age, disability, sexual orientation, cultural difference and colonial and post-colonial experience.
-Courses in Women’s Studies and in the Intercollegiate Women’s Studies Program focus on the relations of power that have produced gender inequality, analyzing this inequality as a human construction subject to change, rather than an innate, ordained condition.
+Courses in Women’s Studies and in the Intercollegiate Feminist Center’s Program focus on the relations of power that have produced gender inequality, analyzing this inequality as a human construction subject to change, rather than an innate, ordained condition.
 To this end, the Women’s Studies encourages alternative pedagogies, fosters the development of new paradigms of knowledge and explores the study of women as a source of personal, institutional and social transformation.

 More than 150 faculty members in Humanities, the Sciences and the Social Sciences are affiliated with Intercollegiate Women’s Studies, teaching about 70 cross-listed courses annually and sharing in policy making.
 Programming is guided by a Coordinating Committee and a Curriculum Committee, consisting of student and faculty representatives from the six colleges.